Grafische-en-Digitale-Media/AP_HTML_00_start/README.md

 Open index.html in your browser to see the rendered page.
 Edit the HTML / CSS files (e.g. in assets/) to experiment with layout, colors, typography, structure, etc.
 Use your browser’s developer tools (Inspect, CSS inspector) to see how changes affect the DOM / styles in real time.

-##  Best Practices & Guidance
-Keep HTML semantic — use <header>, <nav>, <section>, <footer>, etc., wherever appropriate.
-Separate structure (HTML) from presentation (CSS).
-Use classes and IDs meaningfully and sparingly (avoid over-nesting).
-Comment your code to explain why, not just what.
-Test in multiple browsers/devices to see how CSS behaves differently.

 ##  Suggested Next Steps (in the curriculum)
 Once students are comfortable with this starter repository, they may proceed to: